-Federal regulations require institutions of higher learning to establish and apply reasonable standards of satisfactory progress for the purpose of receiving and disbursing federal funding authorized by Title IV of the Higher Education Act.
+Federal regulations require institutions of higher learning to establish and apply reasonable standards of satisfactory progress to receive and disburse federal funding authorized by Title IV of the Higher Education Act.
 The law requires institutions to develop policies regarding satisfactory academic progress (SAP).
 Each institution must design criteria that outline the definition of student progress towards a degree and the consequences to the student if progress is not achieved.
 Students who wish to be considered for financial assistance must maintain satisfactory progress in their selected program of study as set forth in this policy.